Okipa/laravel-stuck-jobs-notifier/README.md

-# laravel-failed-job-reporter
+# Get notified when failed jobs are stuck for a certain amount of time.

-Get notified when failed jobs are stuck for a defined amount of time.
+:warning: DEVELOPMENT IN PROGRESS :warning: